- Flaky, itchy eyebrows? You might have eyebrow seborrheic dermatitis, also known as eyebrow dandruff.

 Nystatin

-Nystatin was first brought to my attention by an early member of the SkinDrone community, Joakim (thanks Joakim!).
+Nystatin was brought to my attention by a SkinDrone community member, Joakim (thank you, Joakim!).

-However, SkinDrone readers have suggested obtaining the cream online via Amazon or eBay.
-Not sure what the legal implications of this would be, but it may be worth the risk.
+However, SkinDrone readers have reported purchasing nystatin cream online through platforms like Amazon or eBay.
+While the legality of this is uncertain, it might be considered.

-- The original submission for this treatment approach can be found here: Nystatin A Potential Seborrheic Dermatitis Treatment
+- The original suggestion for nystatin treatment is here: Nystatin A Potential Seborrheic Dermatitis Treatment

 - Apple Cider Vinegar